-dOften times when people pass away, especially when it’s tragic, I hear “They were taken to soon” or “Why would God let this happen”.
-This is an opinion, or a way of thinking.
+Often times when people pass away, especially when it’s tragic I hear, “They were taken to soon” or “Why would God let this happen?”
+These are not facts or truth statements.
+This is fear of the unknown speaking.
 If we tell ourselves that someone should be here till past the retirement stage, then we are lying to ourselves.
-There are no guarantees on life.
-In fact, we’re not even given an exact expiration date.
+There are no guarantees in this life or in death.
 There are no promises as to when, where, or even how we will die.
-However, it is guaranteed that we WILL die.
+The only thing guaranteed is that eventually we WILL die.

 I have an unorthodox view on religion that I will talk about another time.
 However, if you seek refuge in Christ, then you should know that even the Alpha and the Omega did not want us to fear this natural part of life.
 He did not want us to try to hide from it.
-He wanted us to live our lives in a way that when the time came, we would be ready and even inviting.
+He wanted us to live our lives in a way that when the time came, we would be ready and inviting.
 This doesn’t mean we have to encourage or look for death.
 It simply means we don’t have to be angry with death.
 When we find ourselves angry with death we follow it with emotions like depression, hate, pain, grief, emptiness, and sometimes even violent emotions.

 Anger, hate, and revenge does nothing for the dead.
 It only causes more pain to the living.
 If death brings you pain, and you in turn impose that pain onto others, then the dead are still dead.
 Nothing changes that.
 The reality of death does not have to be surrounded by negative or depressing emotions.
 It has been bred into us that when someone dies we should feel sorrow and anguish.
 We are conditioned to believe that when someone dies we have “lost” something.
 Loss implies that the person belonged to us some how.
 Their destiny or path if you will, has always been theirs.
 Yet, we claim some type of ownership over them, as if their departure was some sort of intrusion of our own lives.